jon-arnold/jon-arnold/_posts/2018-09-13-Quotes-About-Creation.md

-—--
-layout: posts
-title:  “Three Quotes About Creation”
-date:   2018-09-13 12:15:30
-excerpt: Quotes I return to time and again when it comes to building products and solving user problems.
-header:
-  overlay_image: “img/roadmap-bg.jpg”
-categories: product
-—--

 Here's three quick quotes about the creative problem solving process.
 I find myself returning to these time and again when it comes to making things people use.

 ## On Problem Definition